genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 This search  can be  translated automatically to the right field types internally (even though `TRADE_DATE` is a field of type `DateTime`).
 The Genesis index search mechanism can also identify the appropriate search intervals in order to provide an optimised experience.
 The type-aware evaluator can transform strings to integers, and any other sensible and possible conversion (e.g `TRADE_ID == '1'`).
 As a side note, this type-aware evaluator is also available in `DbMon` for operations like `search` and `qsearch`.

-By contrast, the traditional criteria evaluator needs field types to match the query fields in the data server.
+By contrast, the traditional criteria evaluator needs the field types to match the query fields in the data server.
 So the same comparison using the default criteria evaluator for `TRADE_DATE` would be something like: `TRADE_DATE > new DateTime(1425168000000) && TRADE_DATE < new DateTime(1425254400000)`.
 This approach is less intuitive and won't work with our automatic index selection mechanism.
-In this case, you should  using our [common date expressions](#common-expressions) to handle date searches.
+In this case, you should use our [common date expressions](#common-expressions) to handle date searches.

 ### Backwards joins